 Looking for the perfect car seat?
 Our Mumz Guide has everything you need to know about car seats, ISOFIX, i-Size & more

--Do have a car seat ready to bring your baby home from hospital
+- – Have a one ready to bring your baby home from hospital.

--Do keep your child in a rear-facing infant seat for as long as possible
+- – Keep your child in a rear-facing infant seat for as long as possible.

--Do make sure your seat belt is long enough, particularly for rear facing seats
+- – Make sure your seat belt is long enough, particularly for rear facing seats.

--Don’t assume that all car seats fit all cars.
-They don’t!
+- – Don’t assume that all car seats fit all cars.
+Because they don’t.

--Don’t accept a hand-me-down car seat.
-You never know, it could be damaged
+- – Avoid getting a hand-me-down car seat.
+You never know, it could be damaged.

 Car Seat groups